canhtran/dota2/bot/README.md

 - Webhook is built for receive, processing messages, do simple statistics
 - Recommendation engine is used for automatically crawling the new data by ```crawler_bot```, train new model and store all data in MySQL.

 With the limited of time, I get rid of MySQL and recommedation engine server.
 The crawler bot ```crawler_bot.py``` will store all data in csv file and I train the model in ```train_xgboost.py```.
 Finally I put the pickle file to webhook server and call directly there.
-This architect can be used for future scalable.
+This architect above may use for future scalable.

 With the Webhook / Webserver/ HTTP Requests, I have some of choices in here:
 - Django
 - Flask
 - AWS Lambda.

-For AWS Lambda, It doesn't support the external library like numpy/xgboost/pickl.
-If I want to deploy, I have to copy the source code of the library and upload toghether with my code.
+For AWS Lambda, It doesn't support the external library like numpy/xgboost/pickle.
+If I want to deploy, I have to copy the source code of the library and upload together with my code.
 It's not a good idea in here especially if I want to scale the system in the future.

 I'm familiar with Django Rest API Framework.
 I've used Django alot but then come with the infrastructure, that's quite heavy and time consuming.